wjlevay/BAR-digitization/README.md

 `python reprocessBAR.py`

+The log file should then automatically open in your text editor.

 ## archiveBAR.py

 ### Moves QC'd issues to an external drive

 You shouldn't have to mess with this script.
 There's a .bat file that runs every night via Windows Task Scheduler to shuttle issues that have passed QC to the external drive.
+This makes the `toArchive` directory sort of like a "hot folder."

 ## uploadBAR.py